Double Crossing Blues

-"Double Crossing Blues" is a 1950 song by the Johnny Otis Quintette, the Robins, and Little Esther.
+"Double Crossing Blues" is a 1950 song by Johnny Otis Quintette, the Robins, and Little Esther.
 It was released as a 78-rpm single (731-A) by Savoy Records in 1950.
 The single went to number one on the US Billboard R&B chart.

 Song background

 "Double Crossing Blues" was the debut single for Little Esther, who was then fourteen years old, making her the youngest female singer to have a number-one single on the R&B chart.
-The original Savoy record label showed Otis as the writer, but the actual composer, Jessie Mae Robinson, sued, won an out-of-court settlement in March 1950, and copyrighted the song under her own name.
+The original Savoy record label showed Otis as the writer, but the actual composer, Jessie Mae Robinson, sued, won an out-of-court settlement in March 1950, and copyrighted the song under her name.